AninditaBasu/AninditaBasu/docs/ui_podcast.md

 ## Storyteller page

-<p>Each storyteller has a page to themselves.
+Each storyteller has a page to themselves.
 The introductory paragraph contains text about the storyteller, and is atleast 200 words long (for good SEO).
 All podcasts by a storyteller are listed as an endless-scroll list.

 ![storyteller](./images/p_storyteller.png)

 ## Language page